What is LMS Software?

 Who Needs an LMS?

 Anyone who's offering online training may need an LMS.
-Examples include the solo entrepreneur with the knowledge to impact others along with large corporations training their employees.
+Examples include the solo entrepreneur with the knowledge to impact others along with large corporations training their employees, and even educational institutions.

 The following is a non-exhaustive list along with examples of how different entities might use an LMS.